fluxcd/flux2/docs/cmd/flux_get_sources_all.md

-## flux get kustomizations
+## flux get sources all

-Get Kustomization statuses
+Get all source statuses

 ### Synopsis

-The get kustomizations command prints the statuses of the resources.
+The get sources all command print the statuses of all sources.

 ```
-flux get kustomizations [flags]
+flux get sources all [flags]
 ```

 ### Examples

 ```
+  # List all sources in a namespace
+  flux get sources all --namespace=flux-system

-  # List all kustomizations and their status
+  # List all sources in all namespaces
-  flux get kustomizations
+  flux get sources all --all-namespaces

 ```

 ### Options

 ```
-  -h, --help   help for kustomizations
+  -h, --help   help for all
 ```

 ### Options inherited from parent commands